Is pre-registration required for the audition tour?

 Check-in is the Sunday before the program starts, and check-out is the Saturday after the program ends.
 The exact times of check-in and check-out will be emailed to students after registration.
 Students can also check-out on the Friday night after the final presentation.
 Joffrey Academy staff, chaperones, and dorm housing staff are not responsible for students or their luggage who arrive early to check-in for the dorms.

 Are the dorm students allowed to have visitors?

 Yes, students can have visitors when they are not in class.
 Visitor Forms must be completed by parents/guardians and returned to the Joffrey Academy at least 24 hours prior to the scheduled visit.
 No visitors, including parents, are permitted beyond the first floor lobby inside of any dorm room or on the floor where students are staying.
 Visitors will be limited to the communal lobby or anywhere outside of the dorm.

 Students can request roommates.
 In the online registration form for Chicago and LA there is a place to indicate a preference of roommate.
 Both students must request each other as roommates in order for a request to be accepted.
 The Joffrey Academy will try to accommodate these requests, but they are not guaranteed.

 Students will be placed in suites/rooms based on program, age, and gender.
 Males and females will be kept separate, and students will be placed with other students in their same program who are the same age or close in age.

 Yes.
 The address for Roosevelt University is 425 S. Wabash Ave.
 Chicago, IL 60605.
 In order to send packages and/or mail to a student, the package should indicate the student’s room number, which will be assigned on move-in day.

-Packages for students staying at Cal State Long Beach will be received by the front office and the address will be provided in early 2015.
+Packages for students staying at Cal State Long Beach will be received by the front office:

 Can students attend religious services throughout the program?